-- Energize your employees.
-Focusing your organization toward a common goal helps build morale and teamwork.
+- Focusing your organization toward a common goal helps energize employees, build morale and increase teamwork.

-- Offer a simple, convenient and efficient way for your employees to support the community and causes they believe in.
+- With payroll deduction, it is easy and convenient for employees to support the community and causes they believe in.

 "Wells Fargo believes in investing in our communities.
 We understand that when our communities succeed, so do we.
 With all the needs and good causes out there, choosing where to donate can feel overwhelming.
 That is why we value and support United Way.
 We know that money we contribute will have the maximum impact on the most critical needs facing our region.
 Our partnership with United Way is a hallmark of our community commitment, and it’s a tremendous tool for our team members to make a difference.”